-Model 2: Aggregated - Pay as you go model
+Model 2: Aggregated - Pay as you go model or MTT

 This model allows for more complex pricing and multimodal journeys.
 It can combine multiple journeys and modes of transport into a daily charge based on where the taps took place and can then add in additional capping as passengers ‘earn’ weekly or monthly passes.
 Essentially passengers tap around the transport network for a number of days until they reach the monthly pass value; once this is hit the system stops charging the passenger until the next month comes around.

 This system records where passengers enter and (for distance-based fares) exit the network and can take into account the modes and zones taps are recorded in.
 This system runs off an Account-Based back office which means passengers do not need to buy a ticket before travel they simply use their secure token (in this case a contactless bank card) and are charged at the end of each day (post-pay).

 This model is suitable for long distance travel and replaces paper tickets.
 It requires the customer to purchase a ticket before they travel online and link it to their account, which is associated to their card.
 Customers then use their contactless card as their ticket to travel.

 Masabi has an Account-Based back office (we enable secure tokens to be tapped and calculate the fare based on those taps) meaning passengers no longer need to buy a ticket in advance to travel on public transport (Model 2 or MTT).